 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer" "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer o Accelerated filer o Non-accelerated filer $\ensuremath{\square}$ Smaller reporting company o Emerging growth company o
+Large accelerated filer $\ensuremath{\square}$

+Accelerated filer o